FMD supports the NCIA

 November 6, 2012

 The voters of Colorado and Washington have spoken, opting to allow adult recreational use of marijuana.
 In Colorado, Amendment 64 allows personal use and sale of recreational marijuana in a manner similar to alcohol.
 Taxes raised from marijuana sales will go towards public school construction and the state's general fund.
 In Washington, Initiative 502 legalizes marijuana for adults over the age of 21.
-Growing without a license is still illegal, however.
+Unlicensed cannabis cultivation remains illegal, however.

 September 10, 2012